BSc of Geography, Faculty of Arts, University of Ljubljana, 2004

-Žiga is mainly involved in environmental studies using optical satellite imagery processing and airborne laser scanning data processing, internet cartography, spatial analytics and modelling of natural processes, particularly from the point of view of how various human activities affect the environment, both historically and in the present.
+Žiga is He is mainly involved in environmental studies using optical satellite imagery processing and airborne lidar data processing, internet cartography, spatial analytics and modelling of natural processes, particularly from the point of view of how various human activities affect the environment, both historically and in the present.
 He has a particular interest in the protection of natural and cultural heritage.
+He is good at coordinating different specialisations, linking the goals of projects with the appropriate technology, developing bespoke methods and algorithms, and providing training on the use of datasets and digital tools.

-He has expanded his knowledge abroad: for a shorter period at the University of Copenhagen in Denmark (2006) and the University of Tours in France (2007), and for a longer period at the University of Birmingham in the United Kingdom, where he was on a three-month study visit (2006) and six months as an honorary research fellow (2008).
+He has expanded his knowledge abroad: at the University of Birmingham in the United Kingdom on a three-month study visit (2006) and six months as an honorary research fellow (2008).
 He also worked for a month as a visiting scientist at the Icelandic Institute of Archaeology (Fornleifastofnun Íslands, 2010), and at Historic Environment Scotland (2017).
-He was an affiliated researcher for three months at the Italian Institute of Technology (2021).
+He was an Associate Researcher at the Italian Institute of Technology for three months in 2021 and for six months at the University of Vienna (2025-26).

-He shares his knowledge with younger generations through periodical collaboration with the University of Ljubljana, the University of Primorska, the University of Nova Gorica, and the University of Sarajevo.
-He also lectured at an ERASMUS Intensive Programme.
-He was a (co)supervisor of nine masters’ thesis, and of three diploma thesis at home and abroad.
-Six of the high school research theses he mentored won a national golden medal at the Slovenian young researchers meeting.
-One was also awarded a first price at the Slovenia from Space competition, and two at the international completion of research projects organized by the MEF Educational Institutions from Istanbul, Turkey.
+He is an associate professor of geography at the ZRC SAZU Postgraduate School.
+He also passes on his knowledge to younger generations through regular cooperation with the University of Ljubljana, Slovenia, and the elite academic institution Geodata Paris, France.
+He also lectured at ERASMUS Intensive Programme and is a mentor at ERASMUS+.
+He was (co-)supervisor of several master's and diploma theses at home and abroad.
+He was a co-supervisor to Žiga Maroh, who received Esri’s best master thesis award, and to Liza Stančič, who received a cum laude for her PhD thesis.
+Six of the high school research theses he supervised won a national gold medal at the Slovenian Young Researchers Meeting.
+One was also awarded a first prize at the Slovenia from Space competition, and two at the International Competition of Research Projects organized by MEF Educational Institutions from Istanbul, Turkey.
+He is currently co-supervising four doctoral students.

 - STEFANOVSKI, Sašo – KOKALJ, Žiga – STEPIŠNIK, Uroš, 2024, Sky-view factor enhanced doline delineation: A comparative methodological review based on case studies in Slovenia.
 Geomorphology 465, article no. 109389, 16.